 - Budget for the Support Year* and financial statements (audited if available) for the current year (projections are acceptable) and the preceding year.
 This should amount to three consecutive years of financial information.
 Download recommended Excel budget template

-*For the April 15, 2017 deadline, the Support Year will be your 2018 performance season, which in many cases will coincide with your 2018 fiscal year.
+*For the April 15, 2018 deadline, the Support Year will be your 2019 summer festival or conference, which in many cases will coincide with your 2019 fiscal year.
 If your performance season and fiscal year do not coincide, please indicate this in the application.
 In any event, please submit financial information for the Support Year and the two years immediately preceding the Support Year.